-This is my go-to dish when I haven’t made it to the grocery store, but need to produce something flavorful and filling.
+This quick pasta dish is my go-to meal when I haven’t made it to the grocery store, but need to produce something flavorful and filling.
 I always have a patch of parsley growing and I’ve even been known to trudge out into the snow to pick it.
 Everything else is a staple at my house, so this pasta is a sure thing.
 While I call it “Last Resort Pasta,” it’s something that always sounds good and is a hit with my lunch crowd.

 - 4 tbsp. butter